fastenhealth/policy/07-systems_access_policy.md

 1. A list of all workforce members with access to sensitive information is updated in MongoDB.
 1. Temporary accounts are not used unless absolutely necessary for business purposes.
    * Accounts are reviewed every 90 days to ensure temporary accounts are not left unnecessarily.
-   * Accounts that are inactive for over 90 days are removed.
+   * Accounts that are inactive for over 90 days are disabled.
+   * Accounts that are inactive are not issued to other users.
 1. In the case of non-personal information, such as generic educational content, identification and authentication may not be required.
 This is the responsibility of Luma Customers to define, and not Luma.
 1. Privileged users must first access systems using standard, unique user accounts before switching to privileged users and performing privileged tasks.
    * For production systems, this is enforced by creating non-privileged user accounts that must invoke `sudo` to perform privileged tasks.
    * Rights for privileged accounts are granted by the Security Officer or Privacy Officer using the process outlined in [§7.2 paragraph 1](#72-access-establishment-and-modification).
 1. All application to application communication using service accounts is restricted and not permitted unless absolutely needed.
 Automated tools are used to limit account access across applications and systems.
 1. Generic accounts are not allowed on Luma systems.
+1. Where possible, systems that do not require elevated user permissions are used.
+1. Automated system routines are used where possible to avoid granting permissions to users.
-1. Access is granted utilizing two-factor authentication.
+1. Access is granted utilizing two-factor authentication, this includes and Remote Access.
     * Two-factor authentication is accomplished using a Time-based One-Time Password (TOTP) as the second factor.
     * sessions are automatically disconnected after 30 minutes of inactivity.
 1. In cases of increased risk or known attempted unauthorized access, immediate steps are taken by the Security and Privacy Officer to limit access and reduce risk of unauthorized access.